h-yzeng/ITMD-362-Project2/README.md

 ### Here is the link to the webpage: https://h-yzeng.github.io/itmd362_project2/

-This is our submission repository for project 2 in the ITMD-362 Human-Computer Interaction and Web Design Course.
+This is our submission repository for Project 2 in the ITMD-362 Course at Illinois Tech: Human-Computer Interaction and Web Design.

 The goal of this project is to redesign one of the worst-designed websites.
 In this case, we selected https://www.worldialogue.org/ as the website to redesign as the original website was made using Wix years ago without proper design and program structuring.